-EXCLUSIVE: Toshiba seeks chips buyer June 15, blasts bidder Western Digital
+Exclusive: Toshiba seeks chips buyer June 15, blasts bidder Western Digital

-The laptops-to-nuclear giant lashed out hours earlier with a barbed lawyer's letter to partner Western Digital Corp, a move that may raise speculation that Toshiba is favouring the leading rival bid from U.S. chipmaker Broadcom Ltd.
+The laptops-to-nuclear giant lashed out hours earlier with a barbed lawyer's letter to partner Western Digital Corp , a move that may raise speculation that Toshiba is favoring the leading rival bid from U.S. chipmaker Broadcom Ltd .

 Rushing to get a buyer for the prized Toshiba Memory unit to keep the empire alive, Toshiba will hold a board meeting on June 15 to tap the preferred bidder for Toshiba Memory, two sources said, setting the stage for a showdown on the sale of the prize jewel of an iconic firm struggling to survive huge losses on its now-bankrupt U.S. nuclear business in the wake of a US$1.3 billion accounting scandal.